franzRasch/INF-3993_AI_Exam/README.md

 If CSpell incorrectly flags a word you can add it to `project-words.txt`.

+#### Black

+We use black to format the python code.
+It is a code formatter that formats the code according to PEP 8.
+Can be downloaded from [here](https://marketplace.visualstudio.com/items/?itemName=ms-python.black-formatter)

 #### Prettier

 We use prettier to properly format the code of the project.
 Please install a prettier plugin for your editor.